Atari XF551: History

-815
+Earlier drives

-When the Atari 8-bit family began shipping in 1979, Atari showed two floppy disk drive systems, the 810 and the 815.
+When the Atari 8-bit computers began shipping in 1979, Atari showed two floppy disk drive systems, the 810 and the 815.
 The 810 used the then-standard single-density FM encoding format that stored about 90 kB of data, while the 815 packaged two drives in a single case, both supporting a double-density MFM encoding format of 180 kB.
 Small numbers of the 815 began shipping in June 1980, but mass production never started.
 Nevertheless, this brief introduction set the standard for double-density drives that other companies would later support.

+During the introduction of the Atari 1200XL in 1982, the company introduced a new line of peripherals matching the styling of the new machine.
+This included the Atari 1050, a new disk drive that was built around the double-density MFM encoding standard that provided up to 180 kB of storage.
+For reasons unknown, Atari's DOS for the machine did not support the double-density format, instead it used a new format known alternately as "enhanced density" or "dual density" with 130 kB.
+Several 3rd party DOS products emerged that fully supported double-density, as well as new drives like the Indus GT that offered double-density from the start, along with additional features and improved performance.

 Turmoil at Atari

 In 1983, Commodore International sparked off a price war in the home computer market by repeatedly lowering the price of its VIC-20 and Commodore 64 (C64) lines in order to undercut the TI-99/4A.
 Atari had recently introduced the Atari 1200XL at a higher price point, and its lineup could not be produced profitably at the rapidly falling market prices.
 Atari eventually introduced lower-cost models, the 600XL and 800XL, but these were repeatedly delayed and did not reach market until late in 1983, too late to have an impact.
 Combined with the effects of the video game crash of 1983, the company was soon losing over a million dollars a day.

 The success of the C64 did not save Commodore from problems of its own.
 In January 1984, Commodore president Jack Tramiel got into some sort of argument with chairman of the board, Irving Gould, and left the company.
 After spending some time looking for ways to re-enter the field, in July he arranged a deal to buy Atari from its owners, Warner Communications, for no cash and several million in promissory notes.

 Attempting to bring the company back to some semblance of profitability, the new management laid off whole divisions while working to bring their new Atari ST, to market as soon as possible.
 During this period many advanced projects within the company were cancelled.
 This included Atari's own 32-bit efforts and several advanced game consoles.
 Warehouses filled with stocks of the 8-bit line were sold off at fire-sale prices pending the introduction of cost-reduced models, the XE series.